onderweg/runkeeper-node/README.md

 Experimental Node.js library for RunKeeper Health Graph API, based originally off [runkeeper-js](https://github.com/mko/runkeeper-js).

-This is an early alpha version, with no support and guarantees.
+This is an early alpha version, with no support or guarantees.
 Feel free to fork and improve.

-Main changes/improvements compared to node-runkeeper:
+Main changes/improvements compared to *runkeeper-js*:

 - Use of promises instead of callbacks
-- Method `get_authorization_code` in authorization flow
+- Method `get_authorization_code` added in authorization flow
 - Support for updates via POST/PUT requests

 ##Installation